Tongue and Lip Ties (ankyloglossia and aberrant frenum)

 Unfortunately, parents or visitors are not allowed in the room during the procedure due to office safety regulations, but babies are typically only separated from caregivers for 3-5 minutes or less.

 We start by using a specially compounded topical anesthetic (“numbing jelly”) on the frenum.
 After the numbing jelly is placed, babies are swaddled and stabilized in our dental chair by an assistant to minimize movement during the procedure.
+Older children may receive an injection of local anesthetic.

 A LASER is used to complete the release procedure which takes about 15-20 seconds or less per site.
 Babies do cry during the procedure, but they are typically soothed very quickly afterward.